Illustration of a patient and healthcare provider shaking hands, representing trust and connection in healthcare storytelling.

 How to Build a Trusted Brand: 5 Key Insights for Trust in Distrustful Times

-brand storytelling branding business strategy customer experience plain talk
+brand storytelling plain talk

 You already know the importance of trust but are you thinking about this important form of capital the right way?
 In this edition of Plain Talk, we’ll explore brands looking at trust as something to be built rather than just simply something to protect.
 You’ll also learn how to build a trusted brand using five key insights.